InteropEHRate-project/IRS-Server-Research-Data-Sharing/README.md

 Be sure that the image name specified for the "research" container, in the docker-compose.yml file, is the same as the docker image you uploaded in the deployment machine.

+To receive more support for download and installation of this components, contact simone.bocca@unitn.it, gabor.bella@unitn.it